 3) Those who’ll read the sentence, look past the phrasing, and recognise that it’s written by someone who clearly needs help and guidance, so who cares which words they used?

 (I don’t normally portray my beliefs as facts.
 But if you’re not approaching it like #3, you’re wrong.
-That person needs our help, not our judgement.)
+That person needs help, not judgement.)

 To finish, I’d like to tell you a story that sums up my beliefs fairly well.

 On my last day working with a 12-year-old autistic boy who had profound learning difficulties and epilepsy, we took him to a restaurant.
 (For those interested, he was the nonverbal boy from point #1 in ‘Five ways to damage autistic children without even knowing’.)
 I knew I was really going to miss him after that day.

 So when he had a full-on seizure at the restaurant and we had to call an ambulance, the mood suffered a bit.
 And whereas I did exactly what I was trained to do, and I stayed perfectly calm throughout the whole event, there was a level of personal concern.
 I deeply cared about this kid.